katcipis/sophia/notes/articles/firecracker.md

 The authors go on showcasing something that I have been feeling for years already.
-Linux containers are broken for any serious requirement on isolation, and there is a good chance this will never change since the problem is systemic and related to overall core design of Linux.
+Linux containers are broken for any serious requirement on isolation, and there is a good chance this will never change since the problem is systemic and related to the core design of Linux.

-One example is the complexity of the system, the more system calls and the more subsystems the more you have API surface to leak things.
+One example is the complexity of the system, the more system calls and the more subsystems the more you have API surface to protect.
 Quoting the authors:

 ```
 Tsai et al [57] found